-- Press 7/8 and 9/0 controls on the keyless entry pad at the same time to lock the doors (driver's door must be closed). - Open any door, liftgate or liftgate window and press the power door lock control to lock the doors.
+• Press 7/8 and 9/0 controls on the keyless entry pad at the same time to lock the doors (driver's door must be closed).

 There is a 20 second countdown when any of the above actions occur before the vehicle becomes ARMED.